huni2k1/WeatherToday/README.md

 # WeatherToday

-A web application that show information of cities around the world ( Using the Api of OpenWeather and IP geolocation.)
+A React web application that show information of cities around the world ( Using the Api of OpenWeather and IP geolocation.)

 Preview at: https://app.netlify.com/sites/gracious-dubinsky-408936/overview